 There’s no definite way on Twitter to find account who’s not following back your Twitter account.
 You can look at your followers and followings but not at those accounts who don’t follow back.

 More often than not, if you’re on Twitter to grow your Twitter followers and promote your business, you want to maintain a healthy follower-following ratio.
-Getting rid of accounts who do not follow back requires you to use a Twitter unfollow tool.
+Getting rid of accounts who do not follow back requires you to use a unfollow tool for Twitter.

 Twitter unfollow tools help you get rid of fake Twitter followers or accounts who don’t follow back.
 These tools make it easy for you to spot your unfollowers and unfollow them.
-Simply put, using a Twitter unfollow tool can help you manage your Twitter followings efficiently.
+Simply put, using a unfollow tool for Twitter can help you manage your Twitter followings efficiently.

 Circleboom is a Twitter tool that offers a lot of Twitter functionalities like finding Twitter accounts who don’t follow back, scheduling tweets, and more.

 Let me explain you in detail as to how you can use Circleboom and clean up your Twitter profiles from accounts who don’t follow back through a Twitter unfollow tools service.

 Use Circleboom “The Circle” feature to find those Twitter accounts who are not following back:

-Unfollow them and clean your Twitter profile from accounts you’re not interested in.
+Unfollow Twitter accounts and clean your Twitter profile from accounts you’re not interested in.
 You can perform unfollowing/ following on Circleboom, after clicking the “Visit button” and reviewing account on Twitter, you can decide to follow/unfollow those accounts on the Twitter window.

 Whitelist Twitter Accounts you Don’t wish to Unfollow: